AcklenAvenue/competencies/QA/General Knowledge/Trello.md

 ## Competencies

-- Is able to explain what’s each lane function
+- Is able to create lanes on the board
-- Is able to add the adequate label according the type of finding
+- Is able to create cards on the board
-- Is able to know each section/checkl- ist of a card
+- Is able to create and add labels to a card
+- Is able to create checklist
-- Is able to know how to document a finding
+- Is able to add due date to a card
+- Is able to archive and delete cards
-- Is able to know development card cycle
+- Is able to give a walkthrough of Trello.

 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.